 Four weeks training in the area of Electronics and Communication Engineering.
 This training should give exposure to the practical aspects of the discipline.
 In addition, the student may also work on a specified task or project which may be assigned to him/her.

-BMPD-331-18 Credits L Т Р Int Ext

-Mentoring and Professional Non- 0 0 2 S/US
+BMPD-331-18 Credits L Т Р Int Ext Mentoring and Professional Development Non- credit 0 0 2 S/I JS

-Development credit 0 0

 As stated in the IKGPTU B.Tech 1st Year Scheme and Syllabus S/US - Satisfactory and Unsatisfactory